SynapseMedia/nucleus/docs/reference/processing/video.md

 !!! note
-    During processing time the options classes are parsed as configuration arguments for [FFMPEG python library](https://github.com/kkroening/ffmpeg-python).
-To know more about the options implemented in this reference please see [FFMPEG main options](https://ffmpeg.org/ffmpeg.html#Main-options).
+    During processing time, the setting classes are parsed as configuration arguments for [FFMPEG python library](https://github.com/kkroening/ffmpeg-python).
+To know more about the settings implemented in this reference please see [FFMPEG main options](https://ffmpeg.org/ffmpeg.html#Main-options).

-::: nucleus.sdk.processing.video.options
+::: nucleus.sdk.processing.video.settings
     handler: python
     options:
       members: